 Basketball GM is a single-player basketball management simulation game.
 Set your roster, make trades, draft prospects, manage your finances, and try to build a dynasty.
 Play it in your browser now, completely 100% free!

 If an NBA player gets a jump shot blocked, does it change the way he plays the rest of the game?
 You can imagine there could be a psychological effect like a loss of confidence, or a conscious/subconscious decision to try harder to avoid being blocked again which could harm shooting efficiency.
-Basketball statistics legend Dean Oliver recently Tweeted that claim it has a big effect on Steph Curry and basketball players in general.
+Basketball statistics legend Dean Oliver recently Tweeted the claim that it has a big effect on Steph Curry and basketball players in general.
 But is it actually true?
 And how big is the effect?
 Let’s look at some data.

 Here’s the plan: